-2019 is going to be the year top US operators AT&T and T-Mobile US launch new streaming services as a way to attract and engage consumers, and compete with OTT giants including Netflix, Hulu and Amazon – as well as with each other.
+The coming year is going to be the one when top US operators AT&T and T-Mobile US launch new streaming services as a way to attract and engage consumers, and compete with OTT giants including Netflix, Hulu and Amazon – as well as with each other.

 T-Mobile said it is building a new TV experience for the 5G era using its Layer3 TV resources, while AT&T plans to use its new WarnerMedia assets for a streaming service with content from HBO and CNN for starters.